KDE/documentation-develop-kde-org/content/docs/plasma/comic-plugin/_index.md

 * comic.Right
 * comic.Bottom

-`image` will be combined with the last downloaded image -- `comic.pageRequest(url, comic.Image)`.
+`image` will be combined with the last downloaded image -- `comic.requestPage(url, comic.Image)`.
 The position defines, where `image` will be placed.
 That way you can combine multiple images.

 The following code is taken from the Deo Ignito comic plugin.
 I removed parts that are not necessary for explaining this function, added some comments and pseudo code.